Shyran-Systems/www.shyran.systems.pp.ua/README.md

 ## Welcome to our GitHub Page !

-Youth initiative for creating Independent Open Source Development environments.
+We are youth initiative for creating Independent Open Source Development environments, workflows & apps !

-#### In Wrench We Trust !
-[4 now]
+#### In Wrench We Trust !  [for now]

 Our page is still a work in progress, we gradually add new content [through GitHub editor](https://github.com/Shyran-Systems/Home/edit/master/README.md) to maintain this website.